Quantum query complexity of symmetric oracle problems: Application to symmetric oracle identification

 We see that $n-1$ queries are required until every irreducible is contained in $V^{\otimes t}$ (in particular, the sign representation corresponding to the partition $[1^n] = [1,1,\dots,1]$ is not included in $V^{\otimes t}$ unless $t \geq n-1$).
 This proves part (1) of the theorem.

 To prove part (2) we must examine more closely the set $I_t = I(V^{\otimes t})$ consisting of all partitions with at least $n-i$ columns (i.e. $\lambda_1 \geq n-i)$.
 We are interested in the sum

-By the RSK correspondence, this sum is equal to the number of sequences of the numbers $\{1, \dots, n\}$ whose longest increasing subsequence is at least $n-t$ (see e.g. \cite{sagan:symgroup}, Theorem 3.3.2).
-Now a deep result of Baik, Deift and Johannson \cite{BDJ:1999} identifies the distribution of the $l_n$, the length of the longest increasing subsequence of a random permutation of $n$ elements, as the Tracy-Widom distribution (which also governs the largest eigenvalue of a random Hermitian matrix) of mean $2 \sqrt{n}$ and standard deviation $n^{1/6}$.
+It is well known that if $\chi$ is an irrep corresponding to the Young diagram $\lambda$ then $\chi(e)$ is equal to the number of standard tableaux of shape $\lambda$ (\cite{sagan:symgroup}, Theorem 2.5.2).
+Hence $\chi(e)^2$ is equal to the number of pairs of standard tableaux of shape $\lambda$.
+Now by the Robinson-Schensted correspondence, the sum above is equal to the number of sequences of the numbers $\{1, \dots, n\}$ whose longest increasing subsequence is at least $n-t$ (see e.g. \cite{sagan:symgroup}, Theorem 3.3.2).
+Next, a deep result of Baik, Deift and Johannson \cite{BDJ:1999} identifies the distribution of the $l_n$, the length of the longest increasing subsequence of a random permutation of $n$ elements, as the Tracy-Widom distribution (which also governs the largest eigenvalue of a random Hermitian matrix) of mean $2 \sqrt{n}$ and standard deviation $n^{1/6}$.
 In particular, Theorem 1.1 of \cite{BDJ:1999} asserts that if $F(x)$ is the cumulative distribution function for the Tracy-Widom distribution, then

 Let $c$ be any real number.
 If we use $t=n - 2\sqrt{n} + cn^{1/6}$ queries, then our success probability will be

 Thus for any $\epsilon\in (0,1)$, if we wish to succeed with probability $1-\epsilon$, it will be necessary and sufficient to use $t=n - 2\sqrt{n} + cn^{1/6}$ queries, where $c=-F^{-1}(\epsilon)$ (for $n$ sufficiently large). \end{proof}